WWE Star Gaspard Missing After 10-Year-Old Son Pulled From Water in LA

-A 10-year-old boy was rescued from the surf Sunday in Marina del Rey, but the search continues for his 39-year-old father, believed to be former WWE star Shad Gaspard, according to authorities.
+Former WWE star Shad Gaspard disappeared in rough water Sunday off the Southern California coast after his 10-year-old son was rescued by lifeguards.

+A wave crashed over the 39-year-old Gaspard when he was about 50 yards from Venice Beach and he was swept out to sea at about 3:40 p.m., police said Monday.

-A group of swimmers were in the water just 50 yards offshore, right in front of a lifeguard tower, on Sunday when it became clear they needed help.
-A call about missing swimmers near 4200 S. Ocean Front Walk came in just before 4 p.m., LAFD spokeswoman Margaret Stewart said.
+A group of swimmers were in the water, right in front of a lifeguard tower, on Sunday when it became clear they needed help.
+A call about missing swimmers near 4200 S. Ocean Front Walk, LAFD spokeswoman Margaret Stewart said.

 "A large set came through, got all that water moving and then they were pulled out in that rip current," Pono Barnes, of the LA County Fire Department, said.

-County lifeguards responded first, pulling a 10-year-old boy from the water.
+County lifeguards responded, pulling Gaspard's 10-year-old son from the water.
+A law enforcement source said Gaspard told rescuers to help his son first.
 He was evaluated by LAFD paramedics but did not require hospitalization, Stewart said.

 Sports